by Josh Davis, on Oct 26, 2021 5:36:47 PM

 - Labor Law Posters

-While years ago employers only had to comply with federal labor laws, individual states have the ability to implement labor laws.
-For every one of the many federal labor laws, there are a plethora of related additional state-specific labor laws to be aware of.
+While years ago employers only had to comply with federal labor laws, individual states started to implement labor laws as well.
+And for every one of the many federal labor laws, there are a plethora of related additional state-specific labor laws to be aware of and comply with.

-Although these laws can cover many different topics, the most common ones are:
+Although these laws can cover many different topics, the most common types of state legislation typically focus on these areas:

 - Hour & Wage Laws